programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-api.md

 # Introduction

-Historians working with digital methods and text-based material are usually confronted to pdf files which need to be converted to plain text before further pre-processing steps and the analysis can begin.
+Historians working with digital methods and text-based material are usually confronted with pdf files which need to be converted to plain text before further pre-processing steps and analysis can begin.
 An accurate transcription is often paramount in the humanities, where we tend to work with a comparatively small amount of data.
-However, the [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) which transforms a pdf to a computer-readable file becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
+However, [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) which transforms a pdf to a computer-readable file becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
 Fortunately, tools such as [Tesseract](https://github.com/tesseract-ocr/tesseract), [TRANSKRIBUS](https://transkribus.eu/), and [OCR-D](https://ocr-d.de/) (among others) have allowed humanities scholars to work with all kinds of documents, from handwritten ninetheenth century letters all the way to medieval manuscripts.

-The purpose of this tutorial is to introduce [Google Cloud Vision](https://cloud.google.com/vision/) as another high-quality option and show how it can be integrated with Tesseract's layout detection tool for optimal results.
+The purpose of this tutorial is to introduce [Google Cloud Vision](https://cloud.google.com/vision/) as another high-quality option and show how it can be integrated with Tesseract's layout detection tool for improved results.
 In addition, it will outline the process of setting up a Google API account which can be used to access other useful Google APIs such as AutoML, Speech-to-Text API, Cloud Natural Language API and Cloud Translation API.

 ## The pros and cons of Google Vision